JuliaLang/Pkg.jl/docs/src/api.md

 In the REPL mode, packages (with associated version, UUID, URL etc) are parsed from strings, for example `"Package#master"`,`"Package@v0.1"`, `"www.mypkg.com/MyPkg#my/feature"`.

-In the API mode, it is possible to use strings as arguments for simple commands (like `Pkg.add(["PackageA", "PackageB"])`, but more complicated commands, which e.g. specify URLs or version range, require the use of a more structured format over strings.
+In the functional API, it is possible to use strings as arguments for simple commands (like `Pkg.add(["PackageA", "PackageB"])`, but more complicated commands, which e.g. specify URLs or version range, require the use of a more structured format over strings.
 This is done by creating an instance of [`PackageSpec`](@ref) which is passed in to functions.